Thailand BOI Says 2023 Investment Applications up 43% to USD 24 Billion as Large FDI Projects Soar

 The investment applications approved by the board include the following projects:

-- NextDC, a leading Australian data center operator, received approval for a 13.76 billion baht investment in a new hyperscale data center which will be located in Bangkok.
+- NextDC, a leading Australian data center operator, received approval for a 393 million dollars investment in a new hyperscale data center which will be located in Bangkok.

-- CtrlS Datacentres (Thailand) Co., Ltd., a unit of CtrlS Datacenters LTD, a global data center operator based in India, received approval for a 5.04 billion baht investment in a new hyperscale data center which will be located in the Digital Industry and Innovation Promotion Zone (EECd) in Chonburi province.
+- CtrlS Datacentres (Thailand) Co., Ltd., a unit of CtrlS Datacenters LTD, a global data center operator based in India, received approval for a 144 million dollars investment in a new hyperscale data center which will be located in the Digital Industry and Innovation Promotion Zone (EECd) in Chonburi province.

-- Xingda Steel Cord (Thailand) Co., Ltd. received approval for a 6.66 billion baht investment in a new factory to produce steel cord, bead wire and steel wire mainly for use in the manufacturing of tyres, with an annual production capacity of 260,000 tons.
+- Xingda Steel Cord (Thailand) Co., Ltd. received approval for a 190 million dollars investment in a new factory to produce steel cord, bead wire and steel wire mainly for use in the manufacturing of tires, with an annual production capacity of 260,000 tons.
 The plant, which will be located in Chonburi province, is expected to export 50% of its output, and will further strengthen Thailand's automotive sector supply chain.

-- TPI Polene Power PCL received approval for a 4.24 billion baht investment in the production of steam for distribution to power and cement production plants.
+- TPI Polene Power PCL received approval for a 121 million dollars investment in the production of steam for distribution to power and cement production plants.
 The facility, to be located in Saraburi province, will have a production capacity of 480 tons of steam per hour, and will run on power generated from waste (refuse-derived fuel, or RDF).

 Share this article